symulation/UofA-PHIL366-F16/README.md

 Etherpad for notes, complete with content shared from last class is [HERE](https://public.etherpad-mozilla.org/p/UofA-Phil366-F16-Discussion4).

-**7 - Review.**  We will clean-up any lingering questions or ideas related to teaching programming/coding in schools, including making sure that we have solid understandings of strong responses to the questions raised during the discussions.
+**7 - Topic Review.**  We will clean-up any lingering questions or ideas related to teaching programming/coding in schools, including making sure that we have solid understandings of strong responses to the questions raised during the discussions.
 Put another way, we will review the questions that have been asked so that everyone is in a strong position to produce their first piece of refined writing.

 **10 - Thanksgiving Day, University Holiday, No Class.**